-That process takes into consideration customer’s time and they aren’t asked to set aside more time.
+That process considers customers’ time and isn’t asked to set aside more time.

-Added Vice President of Marketing Jenn Vogel: “You really want to make sure that we aren’t asking the same question more than once or try to capture information that they’ve already shared with us.
+Added Chief Revenue Officer Jenn Vogel: “You really want to make sure that we aren’t asking the same question more than once or try to capture information that they’ve already shared with us.
 That allows us to be closer to our customers while also

 Using the right technology

 Different parts of the customer relationship can use different technologies for your market research:

 - Companies may use a quantitative survey after winning or losing a deal.

 - They may use asynchronous video surveys to gather quick qualitative feedback at different stages.